dudububu99/NIBFS-breast-cancer-transcriptomics/README.md

 ## Full analysis prerequisites

 The primary-CV reference runner requires a sample-by-gene preprocessed development matrix and the fixed STRING-derived structural ranking.
-These large/input-dependent objects are not fabricated or reconstructed in this release.
+These input-dependent objects are not redistributed or reconstructed in this release; they should be obtained or generated according to the documented provenance and preprocessing requirements.
 See `docs/FULL_RERUN_INPUT_REQUIREMENTS.md`.

 ## Citation and archival metadata